MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 #ms.custom:

 ---
 # Deploy into production

-This topic outlines and guides you through deployment options for your rights-enabled application.
+This topic guides you through the deployment process for your Azure Information Protection-enabled application.

-## Request a Production License Agreement
+## Request an Information Protection Integration Agreement (IPIA)

- Before you can release an application developed using the Rights Management Services SDK 2.1, you must apply for a Production License Agreement to obtain a production certificate.
+Before you can release an application developed with Azure Information Protection, you must apply for an IPIA.

-You can obtain the certificate by applying for a Production License Agreement.
+### Begin the process

-Send an email message to [RMLA@microsoft.com](mailto:rmla@microsoft.com) and include the following information:
+Obtain your IPIA by sending an email to **IPIA@microsoft.com** with the following information:

-- Full company name
-- Physical corporate address (include the city, state, country or region, and zip or postal code)
-- Corporate mailing address (include the city, state, country or region, and zip or postal code)
-- Company phone and fax numbers
-- Company URL
-- Country or region of incorporation
+**Subject:** Requesting IPIA for *Company Name*

+In the body of the email, include:
-- Application or product name
+- Application and product name
 - First and last name of the requester
-- Title or position of the requester
 - Email address of the requester

-Although an email account is not strictly required, the application process typically relies on email for communication.
-You can get a free email account at Microsoft Outlook.com.
-If you do not have an account and do not want one, you can send a typewritten application to the following address:

-      Active Directory Rights Management License Agreements (ADRMLA)

-      Microsoft Corporation

-      One Microsoft Way

-      Redmond, WA 98052-6399

-When requesting an agreement, please do the following;
-- Submit the information, in English, as it should appear on the agreement.
-- Send all requested information.
-Missing or incomplete information can delay processing of your request.

-The Active Directory Rights Management Licensing Agreement (ADRMLA) team will respond to your emailed request within three business days, longer if you sent the request by using a postal service.
-The response will include the license agreement form and further instructions.
-Read, sign, and return all pages of the agreement to the ADRMLA team.
-Please do not change the fonts or reformat the paragraphs of the license agreement.

-Be sure to follow the instructions you receive from the ADRMLA team.
-The instructions list the items of digital information needed to fulfill your certificate request.
-By following the step-by-step instructions you will reduce delays.
+### Next steps
+Upon receipt of your IPIA request, we will send you a form (as a Word document).
+Review the terms and conditions of the IPIA, and return the form to **IPIA@microsoft.com** with the following information:
+- Legal name of the Company
+- State/Province (US/Canada) or Country of Incorporation
+- Company URL
+- Email address of the contact person
+- Additional addresses of the company (optional)
+- Name of the Company Application
+- Brief Description of the Application
+- *Azure Tenant ID*
+- *App ID* for the application
+- Company contacts, email, and phone for Critical Situation Correspondence

+### Completing the agreement
+When we receive your form, we'll send you the final IPIA link to digitally sign.
+After your signing, it will be signed by the appropriate Microsoft representative, completing the agreement.

+### Already have a signed IPIA?
+If you already have a signed IPIA and want to add a new *App ID* for an application you are releasing, send an email to **IPIA@microsoft.com** and provide us with the following information:
+- Name of the Company Application
+- Brief Description of the Application
+- Azure Tenant ID (even if it the same one as before)
+- App ID for the application
+- Company contacts, email, and phone for Critical Situation Correspondence

+Upon the sending of the email, please allow up to 72 hours for an acknowledgement of the receipt.

 ## Installation options and requirements for Rights Management Service Client 2.1